msanders/snipmate.vim/README.rst

       If you volunteer tell me so that I can reference the link.
       [2011-02-02, `MarcWeber`_]

+    * tcomment claims to know which language mode you're editing in even if its JS in PHP or HTML within PHP.
+It would be great if that functionality could be moved into its own plugirn (vim-detect-language-at-cursor) or such.
+      Then a lot of the scoped_aliases (which causes collisions easily) could be enhanced.

 .. _`Michael Sanders`: http://www.vim.org/account/profile.php?user_id=16544
 .. _`Rok Garbas`: rok@garbas.si
 .. _`Marc Weber`: marco-oweber@gmx.de